IVashty/alx-low_level_programming/0x08-recursion/README.md

 3. A function that returns the factorial of a given number.

-A function that returns the value of x raised to the power of y.
+4. A function that returns the value of x raised to the power of y.

+5. A function that returns the natural squareroot of a number.